-Financial cost of Woody's upkeep School unable to afford ongoing cost of Woody's day-to-day upkeep or medical bills L Woody is the responsibility of Mr Le Masurier outside of school hours.
+Financial cost of Woody's upkeep School unable to afford ongoing cost of Woody's day-to-day upkeep or medical bills L Woody is the responsibility of Mr Le Masurier who is financially responsible for all his care and day-to-day costs.
+Woody is the responsibility of Mr Le Masurier outside of school hours.
 Dog training costs will be paid for by Mr Le Masurier.
 As Woody gets older we aim for him to be used for 'therapy' work within the school.
 The school will accommodate costs towards training and assessment of Woody to meet these criteria if and when it is felt that Woody is old enough to partake in this.
 Claim is made against school re: behaviour of Woody School not adequately covered financially L Mr Le Masurier insures Woody.
 He is fully insured to be at school.
 The certificates are kept in school office and renewed annually Fire Alarm Who has responsibility to remove dog from the building L Woody signed in as a member of staff so fire marshalls know when he is onsite Noise / Barking Pupils who can't cope with noise L Cavapoos are bred to be sociable dogs and are often used as therapy dogs as they are known to be good with children.
 Woody will be introduced to the children from an early age so will be acclimatised to a noisy environment, therefore reducing the chance of him barking.
 Dog Phobia Distress caused by close proximity to dog L Parents have been asked to inform the school if their child is scared to be in close contact with Woody.
 Parents are offered a programme of support for their child to help overcome aversion.
 Parents are also offered the option of their child having no close contact.
 A list of any children who should not interact with Woody will be kept by the Headteacher, teachers and office staff.

 Visitors will be advised that a dog is in the building and removed if requested.
 Notice in school entrance and noted on school website.